grantaguinaldo/mlnd/projects/finding_donors/revision/README.md

 **Answer: Question 4**

 The logistic regression model is a classifier that can predict of a certain datapoint belongs to one class or another (think, is this a cat or a dog).

 How the model does this is quite complex, but it can be broken down into a few simple steps.

 First, as in the cat/dog case, the model determines what are the most important features of what makes a cat a cat and what makes a dog a dog based on the data you provide.
 For example, an important feature can be the length of the muzzle.
-Dogs **tend** to have longer muzzles than cats.
-In general, the model is developing a quantative realtionship between each of the input values and the output class.
-All of the imput values are assigned weights that determine how important that input value is when determining the output class.
-Higher weights means the more important the feature or input value.
+Dogs tend to have longer muzzles than cats.

+In general, the model is developing a quantitive relationship between each of the input values (or features or characteristics) and the output class.
+As an example, muzzle length, tail length, height to top of head, body length, etc.

+During the training of the model, all of these characteristics are assigned weights that determine how important that input value is when determining the output class.
+These weights are continuous and can be positive or negative and a larger number for the weight means the more important the feature or input value is to the classification.

-Second, once the model identifies the most important features, the model will look at a test point, or the point that you want to classify.
-Based on the features that the model thought was important, the model will look at the new data point and assign a probability (between 0-1) of  what class to place the point into.
+Second, once the model identifies the most important features (or assigns the weights to each feature), the model will look at a test point, or the point that you want to classify.

+Based on the features that the model thought was important, the model will look at the new data point and assign a probability (between 0-1) of what class to place the point into based on the features or input values for the new data point.

 For example, if the new datapoint has a long muzzle, the model will likely assign a high probability (e.g, 0.8) to classify the image as being a dog.
 On the other hand, if the muzzle length is small, then the model may assign a smaller probability (e.g., 0.25) that the new point is a dog.
 When developing the model, the cut off point is typically 0.5 for classification.
 This means that the model will assign the class if the probability is above or below 0.5 (> 0.5 will be assigned to class 1 and < 0.5 will be assigned to class 0).

 ### Implementation: Model Tuning
 Fine tune the chosen model.
 Use grid search (`GridSearchCV`) with at least one important parameter tuned with at least 3 different values.
 You will need to use the entire training set for this.
 In the code cell below, you will need to implement the following: